jcjakec/soulsync/README.md

 A page will open after completion/cancellation with file information.

 ---
 **Disclaimer**
+<br><br>The Spotify playlist data is fetched by scraping the public embed page - no API key is required, but this is unofficial and may break if Spotify changes their embed structure.
 <br><br> This plugin is provided for educational and personal use only.
 Downloading copyrighted material without explicit permission may be illegal in your jurisdiction.
 I do not endorse or encourage piracy and hold no liability for how this software is utilized.
 Please support artists and respect copyright laws.